 I've been writing software for over 30 years starting with a Sinclair ZX81 and working my way to modern desktop & mobile devices by way of CNC machines, flight simulators & VAX microcomputers.
 I've written software in over 20 programming languages on more than a dozen operating systems.
 Occasionally I've had to use punched tape to do so.

-My first career designing & building aircraft engines was cut short when I, along with most of my colleagues, received a cunningly crafted invitation to retrain somewhere else.
-After studying software engineering I found a way to combine what I had just learned with my prior expertise in aeronautical engineering and spent over a decade working in flight simulation, building devices, training products and tools to enable airlines to train pilots more effectively.
+My first career designing & building aircraft engines was cut short when I, along with most of my colleagues, received a cunningly crafted invitation to work somewhere else.
+After studying software engineering I found a way to combine what I had just learned with my prior expertise in aeronautical engineering.
+I spent over a decade working in flight simulation, building devices, training products and tools to enable airlines to train pilots more effectively.

-I first encountered a Palm Pilot whilst installing a 777 simulator in Denver and I became interested in mobile computing.
-Eventually I was lured away from flight simulation to work on mobile games development.
+I encountered a Palm Pilot whilst installing a 777 simulator in Denver and became interested in the possibilities of mobile computing.
+Eventually I was lured away from flight simulation to work in mobile games development.
 Oddly enough, working on codebases that could exceed millions of lines of code on industrial computers with simple, text-based terminals, proved a remarkably useful grounding for the early world of mobile app development.